theabro/ukca-playbook/README.md

 5. Select the **Ubuntu-18.04** template (e.g. `ubuntu-1804-20200506`)

 6. Select the size you need.
-The minimum size for a UM-capabil VM is **j4.small** (2 cpus, 8192MB of RAM), but a larger machine would allow you to install the KGO faster as you could run multiple tasks at once.
+The minimum size for a UM-capable VM for running UKCA is **j4.small** (2 cpus, 8192MB of RAM), but a larger machine would allow you to install the KGO faster as you could run multiple tasks at once.

 7. Click **Create machine**